 What Causes Early Menopause?

-There are a number of causes for early menopause.
-These reasons have a common thread at the core: your ovaries stop making hormones and your periods stop.
+There are a number of causes of early menopause.
+These reasons have a common thread at the core: your ovaries stop making hormones, and your periods stop.
 The cause of the hormonal change is really the thing in question.

 Sometimes it is induced due to a hysterectomy or other medical treatment such as radiation or chemotherapy.

-If the early menopause is not induced, then it is referred to as “natural.”
-Early menopause that is natural can be caused by the following:
+If early menopause is not induced, then it is referred to as “natural.”
+Early menopause is natural and can be caused by the following: